syncfusion/blazor-docs/src/gantt/gantt-chart/managing-tasks.md

 # Managing Tasks

 The Gantt Chart component has options to dynamically insert, delete, and update tasks in a project.
 The primary key column is necessary to manage the tasks and perform CRUD operations in Gantt Chart.
-To define the primary key, set the `Columns.IsPrimaryKey` property to `true` in the column.
+To define the primary key, set the `GanttColumn.IsPrimaryKey` property to `true` in the column.

-## Adding new tasks
+## Adding New Tasks

-Tasks can be dynamically added to the Gantt Chart project by enabling the `EditSettings.AllowAdding` property.
+Tasks can be dynamically added to the Gantt Chart project by enabling the `GanttEditSettings.AllowAdding` property.

 ### Toolbar

-A row can be added to the Gantt Chart component from the toolbar while the `EditSettings.AllowAdding` property is set to `true`.
+A row can be added to the Gantt Chart component from the toolbar while the `GanttEditSettings.AllowAdding` property is set to `true`.
 After clicking the toolbar add icon, you should provide the task information in the add dialog.

 ```csharp
 @using Syncfusion.Blazor.Gantt